sixro/dotvim/README.md

     Explain how to create a snippet made using `ultisnips`
   * [More Instantly Better Vim](https://youtu.be/aHm36-na4-4) by Damian Conway at OSCON 2013 Lots of fun such as the StarWars intro :)
+  * [A Vim Environment For Perl Developers](https://youtu.be/oka4wcsrg0c) by Damian Conway at Perl Conference 2017 Shows how he wrote some macros, scripts, etc... to work on Perl.
+He is the 1st I have seen mentioning a refactor script (he made it in Perl)